PaolinaCastany/Spotify_EDA/README.md

     return [weights.get(genre, 1.0) for genre in genres]
 ```

 - **Custom Rules**: Implemented specific rules to ensure logical grouping of genres.
-Here's a snippet showing how custom rules are applied:
+Here's a fragment showing how custom rules are applied:

 ```python
 genre_rules = {